Estate Planning FAQ

-Maine probate law allows you to make a list, separate from your Will, to provide for whom you would like to give your personal property such as collectibles, jewelry, art, tools, furnishings, etc. Port City Legal Wills include instructions to your Personal Representative to follow any Personal Memorandum that you write.
-We also have templates for your use, although no certain form required.
-A Personal Memorandum needs to be in your handwriting or signed by you to be valid.
+Maine probate law allows you to make a list, separate from your Will, to provide to whom you would like to give your personal property such as collectibles, jewelry, art, tools, furnishings, etc. Port City Legal Wills include instructions to your Personal Representative to follow any Personal Memorandum that you write.
+We also have templates for your use, although no particular form is required.
+A Personal Memorandum just needs to be in your handwriting or signed by you to be valid.

 DO I NEED A TRUST?

 Maybe not.
 Here are some circumstances for which Port City Legal recommend trusts:

 I Want Control – If you want to set some limits or terms for the distribution of your assets, a trust allows you to do this.

 I Want Privacy – Wills filed with the probate court are public documents.
 Trusts usually do not have to be filed with the court and so can be kept private.